-This is probably the most famous part of Nice.
+Favorite thing: This is probably the most famous part of Nice.
 For more than a century, people have been flocking here to walk along the famous boardwalk des Anglais.

 The seashore is also lined with an impressive selection of luxury hotels, the most prestigious of which is the Négresco.

 Favorite thing: "Le Chateau" isn't a chateau -- the castle on top of this high rock hill overlooking Nice old town and the port has been gone since 1706, but it's a great place to visit.
 There are cool walks in the shade of the trees, great views out over Nice and the Mediterranean, a large grassy park, playground, Roman ruins and a waterfall.

 Favorite thing: Go shopping in Avenue Jean-Médecin (Galeries Lafayette, Sephora, Fnac, Virgin Megastore, Etam, H&M, Marionnaud, etc).

 Since the tramworks has started, this avenue has been chaotic, mostly for pedestrians and drivers!
 If you are a pedestrian be warned of the narrow sidewalks (pavement).
 I can't imagine how it's gonna be in the summer...

 If you are a very patient person, you won't have any problems.